Solutions-Guy/computercraft/README.md

 ## Turtle setup:
 Go into Turtle command line
 ```
-$ Command: refuel all // only needs a stack to complete this house)
+$ refuel all // only needs a stack to complete this house)
 ```
 Note: Make sure the Turtle has fuel